Houffalize, Malmedy, and Saint-Hubert

 Memorial at the site of a Nazi German atrocity outside Malmedy in the Ardennes.

-Television blowhard Bill O'Reilly repeatedly described this in 2005 and 2006 as a massacre of German prisoners by Americans.
+Television blowhard Bill O'Reilly has repeatedly described this as a massacre of German prisoners by Americans.
+He did this twice while interviewing retired General Wesley Clark in October 2005 and May 2006, and then he repeated the claim in May, 2011.
 Fox "News" initially changed their transcripts to cover up what O'Reilly really said.
-Way to take the Nazi side, Fox.
+Why do Fox and O'Reilly hate America so much?

 Saint-Hubert